 These are the basics, and you can have it all on your plate – buffet style.
-However, as Israelis – who come from all cultures and always love to create and innovate – we created breakfast dishes that combine all of these components, which makes it very hard to choose which is the true Israeli breakfast staple.
+However, as Israelis – who come from all cultures and always love to create and innovate – we created breakfast dishes that combine all of these components, making it very hard to choose the true Israeli breakfast staple.

 Sabich – or as we call it here, pure happiness.
-Sabich is a fluffy, cloud-like Pita, stuffed with all the best the world has to offer: fried eggplant, boiled potatoes, hardboiled egg, crispy vegetables, and specialty sauces including lemony tahini and Amba.
+Sabich is a fluffy, cloud-like Pita stuffed with all the best the world has to offer: fried eggplant, boiled potatoes, hardboiled egg, crispy vegetables, and specialty sauces, including lemony tahini and Amba.
 What can we say?
 This breakfast is perfect.
-Originally from Iraq, this Pita is a dream, and in the streets of Israel, you are bound to run into a long line of people, anxious to get their Sabich and have a great start for their day.
+Originally from Iraq, this Pita is a dream, and in the streets of Israel, you are bound to run into a long line of people, anxious to get their Sabich and have an excellent start for their day.

 Hummus – We’re not talking about your average, store-bought, dull imitation of hummus.
 We’re talking creamy, zesty, warm, and spicy hummus served in a bowl with pitas as far as the eye can see!
-A real hummus bowl, with pickles and onions on the side, Israeli salad, and olives, served with luscious tahini and sparkling lemonade.
+An actual hummus bowl, with pickles and onions on the side, Israeli salad, and olives, served with luscious tahini and sparkling lemonade.

 Shakshuka – tomato lovers, this one is for you!
-Shakshuka is a sweet and savory tomato sauce, made to perfection with loads of onion and garlic.
-In the sauce, we place the eggs – that are cooking slowly but surely inside this divine mix.
-Have a crispy pita ready, some green herbs on top, and some ground cheese – and you’re ready for a feast.
+Shakshuka is a sweet and savory tomato sauce made to perfection with loads of onion and garlic.
+In the sauce, we place the eggs cooking slowly but surely inside this divine mix.
+Have a crispy pita ready, some green herbs on top, and some ground cheese – and you’re prepared for a feast.

 In Burekas we trust (Photo: Amir Menachem)